When did Taiwan come under Chinese rule?

 xiaophil

-August 10, 2010, 03:15 AM posted in General DiscussionNow let me first say that I am NOT trying to argue one way or the other as to how much legitimacy there is to mainland China's claim to Taiwan.
+August 10, 2010 at 03:15 AM posted in General DiscussionNow let me first say that I am NOT trying to argue one way or the other as to how much legitimacy there is to mainland China's claim to Taiwan.
 I simply don't want to go there, and I am sure CPod doesn't want us to either, so please let's not take it there.

 That said, I would like to have some points clarified.
 When did Taiwan first have anything that could remotely be called a Chinese government ruling it?
 I have been reading a history of China from the view of the PRC, and it says this: "Taiwan has been an inseparable part of China since ancient times."
 But at the same time, if one looks at the wikipedia article, it seems to indicate that the first Chinese government wasn't formed until Koxinga established the Kingdom of Tungning in 1662, and Taiwan didn't fall under the Qing dynasty's rule until 1683.